 Laura Dronzek's intimate, lushly painted imaginary landscapes often depict solitary trees, water, and animals, in an eerie, disquieting way.

 Kim Cridler (Mazomanie) builds monumental grid-like steel sculptures that often reference iconic vessel forms.

 Aaron Bohrod: A Life and Still Life celebrates both the birth centenary of an important Wisconsin artist and his connection to community.

-Milwaukee artist Jeremy Wolf will fill the James Watrous Gallery with an installation of both moving and static sculptures depicting animals interacting with man-made objects such as cars and subma
+Milwaukee artist Jeremy Wolf fills the gallery with an installation of both moving and static sculptures depicting animals interacting with man-made objects such as cars and submarines.